-or investigating and planning
+Resources for investigating and planning

-need to select relevant and reliable information from a variety of ill vary depending upon the nature of the project.

-of sources, developed through ATL skills, particularly information as credibility of the author, currency, accuracy, relevance, intended audience and objectivity of the source.
+In order to develop your personal project you need to select relevant and reliable information from a variety of sources.
+The number and type of resources will vary depending upon the nature of the project.
+Also you will need to evaluate the reliability of sources, developed through ATL skills, particularly information and media literacy skills.
+Consider factors such as credibility of the author, currency, accuracy, relevance, intended audience and objectivity of the source.